hroarr28/React-Technical-Challenge/README.md

 If the product were to get a lot more complex I would consider moving from context to something like Redux.

-Add a key to the graph to explain that the Filters remove the selected option from the chart.
+Add a key to the graph to explain the filters in more detail

 # What is wrong with this statement this.setState({count:this.state.count+1})?